How to develop a social media policy for employees in 2020 and beyond

 • Violating the privacy of a customer or another employee

-The Washington Post did a very thorough job of protecting their business and being very clear what employees may and may not do on social media.
+The Washington Post did a thorough job of protecting its business and clearly defining what employees may and may not do on social media.

 4. Provide brand style guidelines